Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments

-\myparagraph{LLM inference} Generative LLMs~\cite{llama2, llama3, mixtral2,radford2019gpt} execute inference in two stages.
-First, they process the entire input at once (\emph{prefill phase}) and then they generate output tokens auto-regressively, i.e. one by one (\emph{decode phase}).
-During prefill, all input tokens are processed in parallel making this phase compute-bound and its performance depends on the input size which is \emph{known in advance}.
-Conversely, during decode, the output tokens are generated sequentially in iterations.
+process the entire input at once (\emph{prefill phase}) and then generate output tokens one by one (\emph{decode phase}).
+In prefill, all input tokens are processed in parallel.
+This phase is compute-bound and its performance depends on the input size, which is known in advance.
+In decode, the output tokens are generated sequentially in iterations.
 Each iteration generates a token based on the input prompt and all previously generated tokens, typically cached on the GPU memory in \emph{key-value (KV) caches}.
-Hence, decode phase is memory-intensive and its performance depends on the output size, i.e. the number of decode iterations, which is \emph{determined on the fly and thus is unknown at the time a request is admitted to execute}.

-\myparagraph{LLM serving systems} LLM serving systems typically \emph{batch} requests for the same model to maximize hardware utilization.
-However, different requests generate different number of output tokens and thus requests on the same batch can have varying execution times.
-Systems need to dynamically update batches to avoid long requests blocking smaller ones.
-Specifically, state-of-the-art systems perform continuous batching~\cite{orca,sarathi}, i.e. they remove completed requests from a batch and potentially add new ready-to-run requests on every decode iteration (\emph{iteration-level scheduling)}.
+The decode phase is memory-intensive and its performance depends on the output size, i.e. the number of decode iterations, which is determined on the fly and is unknown at the time a request is admitted to execute.

-\myparagraph{Performance metrics for LLMs} The key performance metrics for LLM inference systems are Time to First Token (TTFT), Time Between Tokens (TBT), and Throughput~\cite{guideMetrics}.
-TTFT measures the latency from the time a request is received to the generation of the first output token, capturing both the latency of the model's prefill phase and any queuing delays introduced by the system.
-TBT tracks the time it takes to generate each subsequent output token during the decode phase, reflecting the latency of a decode iteration along with any queuing delays introduced by iteration-level scheduling.
-Throughput refers to the load that the system can handle without violating the service-level objectives (SLOs) for TTFT or TBT.
-In this work, we set SLOs to 5$\times$ the TTFT and TBT latencies achieved on a low-load system (similar to prior art ~\cite{alpaserve,dynamollm}).
+\myparagraph{LLM inference serving systems} LLM serving systems batch requests for the same model to maximize hardware utilization.
+Since different requests generate different numbers of output tokens, the execution time of different requests in the same batch varies.
+To prevent long requests from blocking smaller ones, systems dynamically update batches.
+Specifically, state-of-the-art systems perform continuous batching~\cite{orca,sarathi}: they remove completed requests from a batch and potentially add new ready-to-run requests on every decode iteration, an approach called iteration-level scheduling.